ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 **How it does that?**

 By running some checks and sandboxing the code that needs to be executed.
 I'll probably write another post, in which I'll cover in details all the checks performed by the kernel, but to give you an example: you cannot submit unreachable code, loops, etc otherwise your code will be rejected.
-Anyway, finally your code has passed the verifier checks, now the fun part.
+Anyway, finally your code has passed the verifier checks and now the fun part.
 What makes this feature/tools so incredible is that you can actually attach your code to Kprobes, Jprobes, tracepoints (If you don't know what those are and you can't wait my next post next week-ish, well I'm afraid you'll need to search elsewhere :( ).

 **The ADVANTAGE:**
-*Instead of dumping all the kernel events and post-process them, you can actually get only the data you need from those probes and tracepoints which eBPF use as data source.*
+*Instead of dumping all the kernel events and post-process them, you can actually get only the data you need from those probes and tracepoints which eBPF use as data sources.*

 **How the early retrieved data comes back to the user space?**